vision-x-dataspace/dlr-dataspace-onboarding/docs/file-transfer/manual/index.md

 ## Introduction

-Here we describe how to interact with the DLR Base-X Dataspace manually via http requests.
+Here we describe how to interact with the DLR-Dataspace manually via http requests.

 The individual explanations were heavily drawn from and inspired by the [mangement-api-walkthrough](https://github.com/eclipse-tractusx/tractusx-edc/tree/release/0.6.0/docs/usage/management-api-walkthrough) (TractusX).